 - If you have an email address configured in your account, you can have your checkout receipt emailed to you rather than printed.

 - Items currently saved in patron accounts under “My Lists” will NOT be moved to the new system.
 If you save items there, print or email yourself the list prior to 3/27 in order to preserve it.

 - There is a chance that you may need to reset your PIN on the new system.
 In the future, library staff will not be able to see patron PIN information in plain text in a patron account.
 Staff will be able to reset a PIN, but not determine a current PIN.

-- 3/16/15 – We will no longer be taking requests for materials.
+- 3/16/15 – We will pause taking requests for materials until we go live on the new system (3/31).
 This will help us minimize errors with items in transit and on hold for patrons during the move.
 Traditionally, this is where most of the errors in transition would be.
-We will resume taking requests when we go live with the new software on 3/31.

-- 3/27/15 – We will stop taking new patron registrations.
-We will resume registering patrons on 3/31.
+- 3/27/15 – We will pause taking new patron registrations and item renewals.
+We will resume registering patrons and renewing items on 3/31.

 - 3/30/15 – All UHLS libraries will be offline.
 Patrons will be able to check out physical materials (with library cards only – no Driver’s Licenses will be accepted on this day), but digital downloads will not be available.
 Also, other online resources that require a library card number will not be available.
 Item check-in, fine/fee payment, card signup/replacement, and any other in-person or online account management services will need to wait until we go live with the new system on 3/31.
 There will be a procedure in place so that public computers can still be used, and our “old” catalog will still be available for reference at http://vufind.uhls.org, though item status will be out of date.